N3pomuceno/cookiecutter-dsProject/{{cookiecutter.project_name}}/README.md

 ### Transition from Notebook to Pipeline

-After thoroughly developing and validating your modeling approach using the Jupyter notebook (Modelling_{{project_name}}.ipynb), you are encouraged to:
+After thoroughly developing and validating your modeling approach using the Jupyter notebook (Modelling_{{cookiecutter.project_name}}.ipynb), you are encouraged to:

  * Modularize the logic by migrating key components into Python scripts: